 To help with the information-gathering process, we’ve prepared a checklist of commonly missed items (PDF).
 Please note, this list is not all-inclusive; please see the Design Guidelines for full specifics.
-If you cannot find the answers to your questions, please contact Design Review Coordinator Susan Claeys.

 Once an application is received, it will undergo a precursory review.
 If needed information is missing, the applicant will be contacted with questions prior to the DRC meeting.